 As a small non-profit organization, we are only able to accomplish all that we do with the help of our volunteers.
 Whether you volunteer on cases, in the office, or at a fundraiser, you are part of a compassionate and dedicated group that is supporting justice in our community.

-Scroll down the page to see the types of volunteer work
+Read more about the types of volunteer work

 The work we do at Restorative Justice Victoria (RJV) has the power to improve the lives of victims, offenders, and others impacted by crime and violence.
 Our dedicated volunteers play a central role in this process.
 After a case passes pre-screening by a staff member, it’s turned over to a team of up to six volunteer caseworkers who manage the case from beginning to end.
 If the case has significant complexities to it, one or more staff members may stay on it to support the volunteers.